appview-team/appview/README.md

 On the [AppScope Website](https://appscope.dev/) you can:

-- Learn about the CLI commands [in more depth](https://appscope.dev/docs/cli-using).
+- Learn about all of the CLI commands [in more depth](https://appscope.dev/docs/cli-using).
 - Get an [overview](https://appscope.dev/docs/how-works/) of AppScope beyond the CLI.
 - Discover what people are [doing](https://appscope.dev/docs/what-do-with-scope) with AppScope.
 - Review advanced [examples](https://appscope.dev/docs/examples-use-cases).